zsamji/openshift-wiki/docs/RH-SSO/ServiceDefinition.md

 SSO only interfaces with other BC Government services to provide authentication via IDIR, BCeID or (potentially) other IDPs.
 These services are separately managed by dedicated identity provider (IDP) teams.
 For these services contact support via the standard BC Government 7-7000 support channel.

-[RocketChat](https://chat.developer.gov.bc.ca/home) (#sso channel) is the primary mode of communication as related to the SSO solution.
+[RocketChat - sso channel](https://chat.developer.gov.bc.ca/channel/sso) is the primary mode of communication as related to the SSO solution.
 Use this channel to engage the community for best practices, configuration and troubleshooting questions.

 For cluster-wide service notifications that may impact SSO monitor the **#devops-alerts** channels in [RocketChat](https://chat.developer.gov.bc.ca/channel/devops-alerts).